espruino/BangleApps/apps/game1024/README.md

 ## Buttons on the screen

  - Button **U**: Undo the last move.
-There are currently a maximum of 4 undo levels
+There are currently a maximum of 4 undo levels.
+The level is indicated with a small number in the lower righthand corner of the Undo button
  - Button **\***:  Change the text on the tile to number, capitals or Roman numbers
  - Button **R**: Reset the game.
 The Higscore will be remembered.
 You will be prompted first.